Brittany Fella, M.A.

 Licensed Marriage and Family Therapist (LMFT 92791)

-I find it inspiring to guide children, teens, and parents through the process of exploring what is in their hearts and minds.
-Through this exploration, I’ve seen clients create and maintain more fulfilling family interactions, healthier relationships with peers, and greater focus towards their goals.
+I enjoy guiding teens, and parents through the process of exploring what is in their hearts and minds.
+Through this exploration, I’ve seen teens create and maintain more fulfilling family interactions, healthier relationships with peers, and greater focus towards their goals.

-I also have a special interest in working with children and teens who live in high-achieving environments.
-Many children and teens today are balancing a variety of obligations and interests.
+I also have a special interest in working with teens who live in high-achieving environments.
+Many teens today are balancing a variety of obligations and interests.
 Sometimes, they benefit from some additional support in navigating the expectations of school and extracurricular activities.
-In my work with children and teens, we can understand potential obstacles to their goals (things like anxiety, perfectionism, procrastination, etc.), and help them gain the social and emotional skills they need to navigate their lives.
+In my work with teens, we can understand potential obstacles to their goals (things like anxiety, perfectionism, procrastination, etc.), and help them gain the social and emotional skills they need to navigate their lives.

 In addition to individual and family work, I enjoy leading groups.
 As a facilitator, I have the opportunity to observe girls in a social context and to help guide them toward more effective ways of being together and supporting each other.